 Please take a closer look at The Curated Object's talented team.
 Each one of us is a writer and editor (among other things) with a special voice.
 I encourage you to reach out and contact anyone and everyone on this list should you care to offer a compliment or delve further into their work.
 (This list is currently being updated).

 I did my graduate work in continental philosophy (my thesis was a post-structuralist analysis of the history of Taste using vocabularies from aesthetics, psychoanalysis, literary criticism and, film theory) and taught at DePaul University.
 For two decades I have also worked as an editor and writer.
-As a senior editor at two international consumer publications I have been asked to select, recruit and hire writers.
-As Senior Arts + Culture Editor at Interiors magazine, I not only selected and hired freelance writers, but I worked with internationally renown artists, designers, fashion designers, chefs s to create personal essays about travel, cuisine, and the arts.
+As a senior editor at two international consumer publications I was asked to select, recruit and hire writers.
+As Senior Arts + Culture Editor at Interiors magazine, I not only selected and hired freelance writers, but I worked with internationally renown artists, designers, fashion designers, chefs to create personal essays about travel, cuisine, and the arts.
 I am a former co-editor with Mark Wallace of the language and post-language poetry journal, SITUATION and edited the chapbook series, Propjet.

 (our newest voice!):

 Dr. Miranda Garno Nesler is a California based writer, researcher, and editor who specializes in material culture studies and digital humanities.
 In addition to founding and editing at Performing Humanity and serving as an editor-at-large for Digital Humanities Now, she has published in Studies in English Literature and The Journal of Narrative Theory.
 For more information, view her About.me page (about.me/mirandanesler) or follow her on Twitter @PerformHumanity.